-What is geo-caching?
-Geo-caching is a fun sport where you search for hidden caches (boxes with items inside) by using a hand held GPS (global positioning system), an i-phone with the proper app downloaded, or similar device.
+What is geocaching?
+Geocaching is a fun sport where you search for hidden caches (boxes with items inside) by using a handheld GPS (global positioning system), an iPhone with the proper app downloaded, or a similar device.
 The owner of the cache gives the GPS coordinates to where the box is located, you enter those coordinates into your device and it takes you to the box.
 When you find the box you traditionally take an item from it and leave an item behind.
 Some have log books where you can log who you are and some thoughts about the experience.

-There are numerous geo-cache locations around Starvation State Park with one of them being sponsored by the park and the others being sponsored by private individuals.
+There are numerous geo-cache locations around Fred Hayes State Park at Starvation with one of them being sponsored by the park and the others being sponsored by private individuals.
 Here is a list of some of the caches and their corresponding coordinates.
 All of these locations and more can be found at geocaching.com.

 - Starvation State Park-Beach Overlook (N 40° 11.380 W 110° 27.567 or UTM: 12T E 546013 N 4448948)